devsecops-workshop/workshop-guide/content/15-runtime-security/_index.md

 Now trigger the policy again by opening a terminal into the pod and executing `yum`.
 See what happens:
 - Runtime enforcement will kill the pod immediately (via k8s).
-- Kubernetes will scale it up again automatically
+- OpenShift will scale it up again automatically
   - This is to be expected and allows to contain a potential compromise while not causing a production outage.